BerndDoser/Spherinator/flyte/README-usage.md

 # How to use Flyte

 Flyte is a platform for orchestrating machine learning and data processing workflows.
-It is designed to be scalable, reliable, and easy to use.
-Flyte is built on top of Kubernetes and is designed to be cloud-native.
+Flyte is built on top of Kubernetes.

 ## Quick Start